Open Data Hub logo

 • You have added a workbench to the project using a Jupyter notebook image.

-• You have configured a data connection for your workbench based on the credentials of your S3-compatible storage account.
+• You have configured a connection for your workbench based on the credentials of your S3-compatible storage account.

 Procedure